- Demolition Cost

-On This Page: Benefits of pool removal Inground pool removal methods Above ground pool removal methods Cost Permits Equipment Estimates Pool removal typically involves draining the pool, drilling holes in the bottom, demolishing the top, and filling the pool with the rubble and additional dirt soil.
+On This Page: Pros and cons of pool removal Inground pool removal methods Above ground pool removal methods Costs Permits Estimates Contractors Pool removal typically involves draining the pool, drilling holes in the bottom, demolishing the top, and filling the pool with the rubble and additional dirt soil.
 However, above ground pool removal is less complicated, involving just draining the pool, tearing it down, and hauling it away.

 A complete bathroom remodel costs between $3,000 and $12,000 on average; but for a luxury remodel, it isn't uncommon to pay $50,000 or more.
 Whatever size bathroom remodel you're doing, this guide will shed some light on how to budget properly and save money in the process.